RoanLaas/swapout/SwapOut/README.md

 - `lib`: the folder to maintain dependencies
 - `resources`: The folder than contains images and shit like that
 - `bin`: The folder that contains all the auto generated .class files
+- `SavedCharacter`: The name is pretty obvious isn't it

 ## Dependency Shit